Réunion: Isle Bourbon (1642–1793)

-Revolutionary revolts
+The French colonists developed a plantation economy founded on the cultivation of coffee and sugar by use of slave labor.

+From the 17th to the 19th centuries, French colonisation, supplemented by importing Africans, Chinese, and Indians as workers, contributed to ethnic diversity in the population.
+From 1690, most of the non-Europeans on the island were enslaved.

+Of the 80,000 slaves imported to Réunion and Mauritius between 1769 and 1793, 45% was provided by slave traders of the Sakalava people in North West Madagascar, who raided East Africa and the Comoros for slaves, and the rest was provided by Arab slave traders who bought slaves from Portuguese Mozambique and transported them to Réunion via Madagascar.

+French Revolutionary and Napoleonic Wars (1793–1814)

-On 19 March 1793, during the French Revolution, the island's name was changed to "Réunion Island" in homage to the meeting of the Federates of Marseille and the National Guards of Paris, during the march on the Tuileries Palace on 10 August 1792, and to erase the name of the Bourbon dynasty.
+On 19 March 1793, during the French Revolution, the island's name was changed to "La Réunion" in homage to the meeting of the Federates of Marseille and the National Guards of Paris, during the march on the Tuileries Palace on 10 August 1792, and to erase the name of the Bourbon dynasty.

-The abolition of slavery voted by the National Convention on 4 February 1794, was rejected by Réunion, as well as by Île de France (Mauritius).
+The abolition of slavery voted by the National Convention on 4 February 1794, was rejected by authorities in Réunion, as well as in Isle de France.
 A delegation accompanied by military forces, charged with imposing the liberation of slaves, arrived on the island of Bourbon on 18 June 1796, only to be immediately expelled without mercy.
 There followed a period of unrest and challenges to the power of the metropolis, which no longer had any authority over the two islands.
 The First Consul of the Republic, Napoleon Bonaparte, maintained slavery there, which was never abolished in practice, with the law of 20 May 1802.
-On 26 September 1806, the island took the name of Bonaparte and found itself in the front line of the Franco-British conflict for the control of the Indian Ocean.
+On 26 September 1806, the island was renamed Isle Bonaparte and found itself on the front line of the Anglo-French conflict for the control of the Indian Ocean.

+Following climatic catastrophes of 1806–1807 (cyclones, floods), coffee cultivation declined rapidly and was replaced by sugar cane, whose demand in France increased, due to France's recent loss of Saint-Domingue, and soon of the Isle de France.
+Because of its growth cycle, sugarcane is not affected by cyclones.

 During the Napoleonic Wars, the island was invaded by British forces and its governor, General Sainte-Suzanne, was forced to capitulate on 9 July 1810.
-The island then came under British rule and was returned to the French under the Treaty of Paris of 1814.
+The island then came under British rule and was under British occupation until the end of the Napoleonic period.
+The old name of Isle Bourbon was restored in 1810.

-Following climatic catastrophes of 1806-1807 (cyclones, floods), coffee cultivation declined rapidly and was replaced by sugar cane, whose demand in France increased, due to France's recent loss of Saint-Domingue, and soon of the Île-de-France (Mauritius).
-Because of its growth cycle, sugarcane is not affected by cyclones.
-In 1841, Edmond Albius' discovery of hand-pollination of vanilla flowers enabled the island to soon become the world's leading vanilla producer.
-The cultivation of geranium, whose essence is widely used in perfumery, also took off.

-From 1838 to 1841, Rear Admiral Anne Chrétien Louis de Hell was governor of the island.
-A profound change of society and mentality linked to the events of the last ten years led the governor to present three emancipation projects to the Colonial Council.